 12. Overlander Falls

-Those looking for a short trail to stretch their legs on this road trip should not pass the opportunity to hike to Overlander Falls.
+Those looking for a short trail to stretch their legs on this road trip should not pass on the opportunity to hike to Overlander Falls.
 Although not the most spectacular waterfall, the short walk through the pristine forest makes the trail all the more special.

 The trail begins just past the Mt Robson Visitor Centre and leads you down to the Fraser River where you’ll be able to see Overlander Falls.
 All up, it only takes around 20 minutes each way.

 If you want to hike a longer trail to the falls then there is another Overlander Falls trailhead on Hargreaves Road.
-From here, the trail is around 2.5 kilometers each way and follows the Fraser River.
+From here, the trail is around 2.5 kilometers (1.5 miles) each way and follows the Fraser River.

 You’ve arrived!
 And what a fantastic place to be.
 Jasper is truly one of the most beautiful places in Alberta – and maybe even the whole world!
 It’s an amazing mountain town with stunning scenery and so many different activities to try.
 You won’t be bored here!

-- SkyTram – Get a bird’s eye view of Jasper from the peak of Whistlers Mountain aboard the SkyTram.
+- Jasper SkyTram – Get a bird’s eye view of Jasper from the peak of Whistlers Mountain aboard the SkyTram.
 It’s a large mountain gondola that can carry up to 24 people.
-At the top, you can explore an indoor area, gift shop and eat at a restaurant with some pretty amazing views.
+At the top, you can explore an indoor area, gift shop, and eat at a restaurant with some pretty amazing views.
 The Jasper SkyTram is open from April to October and it’s best to book ahead as there are only two trams.
 It’s also one of the most popular summer activities in Jasper.

-- Maligne Lake – I’ve been here several times and keep coming back – it’s a stunning turquoise-blue lake surrounded by mountain peaks, pine trees and glaciers.
-It’s like a photograph come to life and one of the best places to visit in Alberta!
+- Maligne Lake – I’ve been here several times and keep coming back – it’s a stunning turquoise-blue lake surrounded by mountain peaks, pine trees, and glaciers.
+It’s like a photograph coming to life and one of the best places to visit in Alberta!
 I recommend taking the famous Maligne Lake Cruise that showcases the beauty of the lake including the spectacular Spirit Island that is one of the most photographed places in Jasper National Park.
 There’s so much to do at Maligne Lake, set aside a day or at least a few hours to explore here.